 Eric Atchison, Strategic Data Coach

-Eric has worked in higher education management for 10 years at the institutional and system level.
-He began as an analyst at Delta State University, a rural public university, and then moved to the Mississippi Institutions of Higher Learning (IHL) system office where he serves as Director of System Analysis, Research & Enrollment Management, and is principal at The Atchison Research Collaborative, LLC.
-His responsibilities include overseeing statistical analysis, admissions policies, and remedial programs for the eight public universities within the IHL system.
+Eric has worked in higher education management for more than 10 years at the institutional and system levels.
+He began as an analyst at Delta State University, a rural public university, and then moved to the Mississippi Institutions of Higher Learning (IHL) system office where he served as Director of System Analysis, Research & Enrollment Management.
+He is currently the Vice President for Strategic Research for the Arkansas State University System.
+His responsibilities include overseeing the development of the system-wide data system, statistical analysis, and collaboration across a wide range of constituents within and outside of the ASU system.
 His work involves continuous discussions about system-wide initiatives and efforts to increase data capacity to enhance student success efforts.
-He also leads the Complete College America efforts for Mississippi's public colleges and universities and works with 36 two-year and four-year institutions across all sectors as the IPEDS State Coordinator.
 Eric has served on university system and statewide committees focused on strategic planning, performance allocation funding, data management, and the implementation of college completion initiatives.
 He has presented numerous workshops at state, regional, and national meetings regarding data analysis and management.
-Eric is also a Lead IPEDS Educator for the Association for Institutional Research and has presented more than 40 workshops around the U.S. to enhance IPEDS data reporting and usage.
+Eric is also a Lead IPEDS Educator for the Association for Institutional Research and has served as a lead presenter to enhance IPEDS data reporting and usage.

 Alisa Cunningham, Strategic Data Coach